ildan1994/MusicCompose/README.md

-simple music player using jetpack compose and exoplayer
+simple music player using jetpack compose and exoplayer,

+optimized and expanded upon open source project